 B. Program Overview

 The College Voucher for Innovation and Productivity II (VIP II) program helps established Ontario-based companies develop, implement and commercialize technical innovations by supporting partnerships with publicly-funded post-secondary institutions.
-Projects funded through VIP II address company needs by enabling the development of new products and/or processes, or facilitating productivity improvements, by leveraging academic skills and resources.
+Projects funded through VIP II address company needs by enabling the development of new products and/or processes, or facilitating productivity improvements, by leveraging post-secondary institutions' skills and resources.
 Projects must ultimately help generate new revenues and create high-value jobs for Ontario companies.

 C. Program Objectives